 Haitian coffee is ideally suited to make a rich, chocolaty cold brewed coffee with low acidity and malty flavors.
-Cold brewed #Haitiancoffee carries notes of chocolate, with a smooth, Guinness-like sensation and a lower acidity than traditional iced coffee.
+Cold brewed #Haitiancoffee carries notes of cherry chocolate, with a smooth, Guinness-like sensation and a lower acidity than traditional iced coffee.
 Plus, you get the satisfaction of employing Haiti’s small producers.

 over ice + milk

-over ice + milk + sugar
+over ice + milk + sugar (or honey)

 What’s your favorite #haitiancoffee recipe?